When & Where Questions

 How can I support the team or become a team sponsor?

 IFC would love to have your help and support in making the club the best it can be.
 Let us know what your gifts / talents are and we’ll let you know how you can help.
-Email email@example.com and get involved today!
+Email us to get involved today!